 We live in a culture that values superstars.
-While a superstar may sell jerseys, it is teamwork that wins championships.
-This was proven once again tonight when the San Antonio Spurs defeated the Miami Heat in five games.
+While a superstar may sell jerseys, it is great teams that win championships.
+This was proven again tonight when the San Antonio Spurs defeated the Miami Heat in five games.
 Many would argue that Lebron James is the best basketball player in the game today, yet there’s no arguing the fact that the Spurs are the best team.

 Yes, the Heat are a good team.
 They’ve won two back-to-back championships…and if they stay together they will have a shot at winning more.
 And yes, the Spurs have all-stars and future hall of famers on their team.
 But it was the teamwork of the Spurs that demolished the Heat in this series.

 So, what can we learn about leadership from the San Antonio Spurs?

 It’s been said that Miami is the best team money can buy.
 But simply paying superstars doesn’t mean that they will play as a team.
 On the other hand, Coach Popovich has spent the last 18 years building a team through recruiting good players and teaching them to play unselfishly.